JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 Sets the timeout used for in-memory update execution in milliseconds, defaults to ## 180,000## i.e. 3 minutes.
 This setting has no-effect for other forms of update execution.

-This can be overridden as a per-update level by the //Timeout// property of a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommandSet|SparqlUpdateCommandSet]] instance.
+This can be overridden as a per-update level by the `Timeout` property of a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Update.SparqlUpdateCommandSet|SparqlUpdateCommandSet]] instance.

 ## Writing Options